What is urticaria?

 Hives often come and go over several hours, but can keep doing this for days or weeks.
 This is called acute hives.
 Sometimes hives will keep coming back for more than 6-8 weeks, and this is called chronic hives.

 What is the relation between hives and allergy?

 Most cases of hives are NOT due to allergy and allergy tests are rarely helpful in finding a cause.

-Acute hives can be due to an allergy to medicines (often antibiotics), foods or something in the environment (e.g. plants).
-If hives are due to an allergy there will be a link between having the medicine, food or touching the plant, and the hives starting in 1-2 hours.
-Hives due to allergy are very itchy.
-Otherwise, the cause is often an infection (often a virus, e.g. a common cold) which occurred 1-2 weeks earlier.
+Acute hives can be due to a viral illness or less commonly an allergy to medicines (often antibiotics or rarely food).
+If hives are due to an allergy there will be a link between having the medicine or food, and the hives starting in 1-2 hours.
+Hives due to allergy can be itchy.
+The most common cause of hives is an infection (often a virus, e.g. a common cold) which occurred 1-2 weeks earlier.
 This is called post-infectious urticaria.
 Your child may not appear sick at the time of the hives.
 Sometimes there is no obvious cause for the hives.

 Chronic hives are not due to an allergy.
 Usually a cause cannot be found and this is called Chronic Idiopathic Urticaria (CIU).
 Rarely, chronic hives can be due to autoimmune disease (an immune reaction to oneself), and may be linked with other autoimmune conditions (e.g. thyroid disorder).